uber/hermetic_cc_toolchain/README.md

 - Committer: Laurynas Lubys.
 Bazel expert with regards to tests, transitions and overall structure.
 Rewrote bazel-zig-cc to cater for platforms when libc platforms were added.
 - Committer: Ken Micklas.
-Ken is leading hermetic toolchain effort at Uber, of which bazel-zig-cc is a part of.
+Ken was leading hermetic toolchain effort at Uber throughout 2022, of which bazel-zig-cc is a part of.
 - Maintainer for Windows: Fabian Hahn.
 If you make a change that breaks Windows, Fabian will find you.
 Please don't break Windows, so Fabian doesn't have to look for you.
 Instead, send him your patches first.